Increasing Your FICO Score for Home Buying

 - Types of Credit — Do you have a healthy mix of loans and credit cards?

 When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a problem.
-Your credit score gives lenders a view of what type of borrower you'll be based solely on your credit history.
-You'll need a score of at least 700 to get a decent interest rate.
-If your score is less than that, you can still qualify for a loan, but the interest accrued in the long run could be more than double that of someone with a near perfect FICO score.
+Your FICO score gives lenders an insight into what type of borrower you'd be solely because of your credit history.
+You'll need a score of at least 740 to get a decent interest rate.
+If your score is less than that, you can still qualify for a loan, but the interest accrued over the life of the loan could be more than double that of an individual having a superior credit score.

-We're used to working with all tiers of credit scores.
+Improving your credit is the first step in buying a home.
 Call us at 4147278280 and we can help you get on the right track to the home of your dreams.

-You want a better score, but how do you get there?
-Improving your FICO score takes time.
-It can be hard to make a significant change in your number with small changes, but your score can improve in a year by monitoring your credit report and by using your credit wisely.
+How do you get a stronger score?
+Building your FICO score takes time.
+It can be rare to make a large-scale change in your credit score with small changes, but your score can improve in a year by keeping tabs your credit report and by using credit extended to you to raise your score, instead of ruin it.
 The best way to do this is to know your FICO score.
-Here are some methods to improve your credit score:
+You'll improve your credit score by using these tips:

-- Keep up with payments.
-Payment history is a huge factor in your credit score.
-It's where people who have recently experienced job loss see the biggest hit in their credit score.
-Yes, it takes longer to restore your credit this way, but it's the most reliable way to show that you're responsible enough to make payments to a bank.
+- Pay on time.
+Late payments kill your FICO score.
+It's one of the reasons people who have recently been unemployed see the biggest hit in their credit score.
+Yes, it takes longer to build up your credit this way, but it's the most reliable way to show that you're responsible enough to make payments to a lender.

 - Ensure that your credit history is correct.
-If you discover mistakes on your credit report, write to the bureau asking that the item be removed.
+If you find incorrect items on your credit report, contact the bureau requesting that the item be removed.
 If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.

-- Spread your debt around.
+- Even out your debt.
 At first, this doesn't seem like a good idea.
-But, you don't want to have one card that is at the limit and have your remaining cards at a zero balance.
-It's better to have each of your cards at an even balance than to have all of your debt transferred to one card.
+But, you want to avoid of having one card that is maxed out and have the rest of your cards at a zero balance.
+It's better to have each of your cards at about less than 40% of their credit limit than to have the majority of your debt taking up the balance one card.

-- Store cards and gas station cards.
-For those who have non-existent credit or low credit, retail credit cards and gas credit cards are ways to establish your credit history, increase your spending limits and stay on top of your payments, which will raise your credit.
-You must always beware of holding a high balance for more than a couple of months because these types of cards traditionally have a surprisingly high interest rate.
+- Chain store cards and gas station cards.
+For those who have no credit or less-than-stellar credit, store credit cards and gas credit cards are ways to start your credit history, increase your credit limits and keep up your payments, which will raise your FICO score.
+You must always avoid charging a large balance for more than a couple of months because these types of cards usually have a surprising interest rate.

-Knowing the ways you can improve your credit score, you're one step closer to becoming a homeowner.
-Know that when it's time to apply for a loan to purchase a home, you'll want to keep your lender applications within a two-week window to avoid adverse effects on your credit score.
-With the help of Realiteam Real Estate Group, shopping for a mortgage is sure to go more smoothly so you, too, can become a homeowner.
+Now that you know more about credit reporting, you'll be able to successfully take the first steps to homeownership, and that is improving your FICO score.
+Remember that when it's time to apply for a loan to purchase a house, you'll want to keep your lender applications within a two-week window to avoid a negative mark on your credit score.
+With the help of Realiteam Real Estate Group, the loan application process can be a stress-free experience so you, too, can achieve home ownership.

 To learn more, visit myFICO.com, Fair Isaac's informational site and once per year, for free, you can review all three of your credit reports at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.